You are here

 One way to deter cheating with online testing is through the use of a live or recorded proctoring service.
 At Indiana State you have two options.
 For a full breakdown of these two programs, check out the Proctoring Options for Online Classes.

 Respondus LockDown Browser and Monitor prevent students from accessing any screen other than the test and allows them to record themselves as they are taking online tests so that instructors can later view the webcam recording.
 Respondus is supported by Indiana State and does not incur additional costs for the institution or students.
 Utilizing this solution requires faculty to enable LockDown Browser and Monitor via Respondus on a Blackboard Test.
-Respondus LockDown Browser and Monitor ONLY work with Blackboard tests.
-They are not compatible with publisher tests or content, even if you link to it within Blackboard.
+Respondus LockDown Browser and Monitor ONLY work with Blackboard and Canvas tests.
+They are not compatible with publisher tests or content, even if you link to it within he learning management system (LMS).

 At this time, Respondus supports Windows, Mac, and iPad; it does not work with Chromebooks and other mobile devices.

-Resources are available at Respondus to help instructors get started using this proctoring solution.
-You can also access tutorials via Respondus LockDown Brower within the Course Tools button in Blackboard.
-This area includes Syllabus language to include in your course.
-Watch this tutorial video to learn more.
+Resources are available at Respondus to help instructors get started using this proctoring solution, including video, tutorials, and syllabus language to include in your course.

 Examity is a synchronous proctoring solution that allows students to take online tests in the presence of a live proctor.
 Faculty are able to set the parameters for the exam, including if any resources are able to be used during the test taking process.
 Instructors are then informed if any anomalies occur throughout the testing procedures and able to watch the recorded webcam and computer screen.
 As Examity does incur a cost to the institution, it is recommended for major exams only.